-The finances are stable; there is an in-year surplus both budgeted and delivered; the level of reserves is in excess of its own target of 15% of GAG funding.
+The finances are stable; there is an in-year operating deficit both budgeted and delivered; the level of reserves is in excess of its own target of 15% of GAG funding.
 The 2018 external review of governance reported compliance with the top ten "musts" listed in the Academies Financial Handbook (pp60-1 of the 2020 edition).
 This continues to be an area of strength.

-NGA's eight elements of effective governance
+NGA's eight elements of effective governance - feedback from the 2021 review of governance